rozkminiacz/jekyll-now/_posts/2018-04-14-Parametrized-tests-with-Spek.md

 to parametrize our test and create ```on()``` ActionBody and ```it()``` TestBody in a stream.
 We have performed checks and on each value, asserted expected outcome and displayed test results nicely in our IDE.
 We haven't lost any valuable info, and we can add another test cases in clear Kotlin syntax.

+Using Spek gives you full power of Kotlin - you can write your tests just like you write your code and make use of language features.

 I hope that you find this article useful, and it will help you looking at parametrized tests in a different way.